-© 2024 - ZES ZIMMER Electronic Systems GmbH - subject to technical changes, especially product improvements, at any time without prior notification.
+© 2025 - ZES ZIMMER Electronic Systems GmbH - A Rohde & Schwarz Company- subject to technical changes, especially product improvements, at any time without prior notification.
+Please refer to the enclosed data sheet for changes dows PC.

-The LMG Remote PC software allows to easily control the LMG600 remotely from a Windows PC.
 Since this software minicks the measuring device itself down to the last detail, the LMG600 can be operated as usual, even from the PC - no rethinking required, no familiarization time.